allenai/S2abEL/README.md

 Note that you might need to change torch version in `install.sh` depending on your CUDA version.

 ## Datasets
-We release the following S2abel datasets on Zenodo: [ExtractedTables & Papers](), [CellTypeClassification](), [AttributedSourceMatching](), and [EntityLinking](), generated from source data under arXiv.org’s license.
-Access to the data is granted on request provided the user's intent is in accordance with license terms.
+We release the following S2abel datasets: `ExtractedTables & Papers`, `CellTypeClassification`, `AttributedSourceMatching`, and `EntityLinking` here: https://github.com/allenai/S2abEL/blob/main/data/release_data.tar.gz.
 [Detailed data schema is here](data_schema.md).

 ## Training and Evaluation
-We offer notebooks for each of the sub-tasks mentioned in the paper, namely: [cell type classification](notebooks/ctc.ipynb), [attributed source mathing & candidate generation](notebooks/asm.ipynb), [entity disambiguation](notebooks/el.ipynb), which include training and evaluating corresponding models.
-Please make sure to modify the data_dir in the notebooks appropriately to the directory where the training data has been downloaded.
+We offer notebooks for training and evaluating each of the sub-tasks mentioned in the paper, namely: [cell type classification](notebooks/ctc.ipynb), [attributed source mathing & candidate generation](notebooks/asm.ipynb), and [entity disambiguation](notebooks/el.ipynb).

 ## License